 Things to do in Australia

-Canberra is the capital of Australia, although many people think it is Sydney.
 Sydney has much to offer to visitors, a sprawling metropolis where travellers can spend weeks just exploring.

-Close by right on the water is the world famous Sydney Opera House, this building’s distinctive geometry has lead to it being lauded as one of the wonders of the modern world.
+Close by right on the water is the world-famous Sydney Opera House, this building’s distinctive geometry has lead to it being lauded as one of the wonders of the modern world.
 After visiting The Rocks, the opera house and Sydney Harbour Bridge there is still plenty more sites to see including the zoo, the Royal Botanic Gardens and the 19th century Fort Denison.